 - 1. Masks should comfortably and snugly fit over the nose, mouth, and chin. - 2.
-Neck gaiters and bandanas are not allowed, and masks with exhale valves are not allowed. - 3.
-High filtration masks, such as KF94, KN95, or N95, double masking, or cloth masks with additional filtration are recommended. - 4.
-The APS expects that students will come to school wearing a mask and with multiple extra masks.

-5. APS will provide masks for any students whose masks do not meet these requirements or for any students who do not bring a mask to school.
+Neck gaiters, bandanas, and masks with exhale valves are not allowed. - 3.
+Double masking, double-layer cloth masks, or masks with additional filtration layer or filters are recommended.
+High filtration masks, such as KF94, KN95 are also an option for families to consider. - 4.
+The APS expects that students will come to school wearing a mask and with multiple extra masks. - 5.
+APS will provide masks for any students whose masks do not meet these requirements or for any students who do not bring a mask to school.